-Putting the Smarts in Cities, Buildings and Grids
+Putting the Smarts in Cities, Buildings and Electric Grids

 Our group had a start with Roger Anderson’s and Albert Boulanger’ s work on Computer Aided Lean Management (CALM) concepts developed for the Energy Industry, summarized in this 2007 tutorial.
-This lead to a book Computer-Aided Lean Management for the Energy Industry authored by Roger N. Anderson , Albert Boulanger, John A. Johnson, and Arthur Kressner (out of print).
+This lead to a book Computer-Aided Lean Management for the Energy Industry authored by Roger N. Anderson , Albert Boulanger, John A. Johnson, and Arthur Kressner (out of print, but available digitally on Google Play).

 We realized, in looking at the nature of the Energy Industry where many of the assets are in the “last mile”, that completing the arch in decision support systems entails learning how to go from problems to solutions over a time horizon which indicated approximate dynamic programming or reinforcement learning type of algorithms were appropriate.
 One concept we developed early-on in this vein was ThreatSim, described in this Smart Grid White Paper The idea is to use approximate dynamic programming to learn policies that mitigate threats to systems.
 Threats could be cyberattacks or climate change threats, etc.